Fiserv/exchange/docs/getting-started/getting-started-funding.md

 # Funding

-This section regards models for funding that require API instructions to be sent.
-This does not cover the managed funding solution, as this does not require api to be sent in order for the funding process to occur and is added as a 'pricing' when boarding the sub-merchants for the system to process the funding automatically.
-However, adjustment instructions and Gross/Net fee billing can occur in addition to standard managed funding.
+This section explores instructions that can be sent by API for funding.
+THis primarily focuses on instructional funding, however adjustment instructions and Gross/Net fee billing can occur in addition to standard managed funding.

 ## Instructional Funding